Most

 changes the discipline of people management.
 It reveals a complete,

-evidence-based operating system to better understand workload, utilization,
+evidence-based operating system for understanding workload, utilization, human

-human energy, capability, culture, and capacity—all integrated into a practical
+energy, capability, culture, and capacity-integrated into a practical framework

-framework HR and enterprise leaders can use to diagnose, design, and strengthen
+HR and enterprise leaders can use to diagnose problems, design solutions, and

-This book gives HR and OD professionals a level of analytical
+gives HR and OD professionals a level of analytical power traditionally

-power traditionally reserved for operations, strategy, and finance.
-It exposes
+reserved for operations, strategy, and finance.
+It exposes why organizations

-why organizations burn out, why hiring fails, why culture programmes misfire,
+burn out, why hiring can struggle, why culture programmes misfire, and why

-dynamics, this book introduces a new science of organizational performance—one
+practical, and grounded in real-work dynamics, this book introduces a new

-If you want to build an organization that can actually
+science of organizational performance.
+If you want to build an organization

-deliver, adapt, and thrive under real-world conditions, start by measuring the
+that can actually deliver, adapt, and thrive under real-world conditions, start

 Table of Contents: